For the Web Edition:

 To be considered for the website, articles must:

-- Be written by current or recent graduate students with coursework relevant to international affairs.
+- Be written by current or recent graduate students.

-- Take a clearly-articulated position on the treated issue and conclude with the formulation of plausible policy recommendations.
+- Articulate a clear position on the issue and conclude with the formulation of plausible policy recommendations or analytical conclusions to inform debate.
+Be provocative!

 - Include a short biographical statement about the author and the author's full contact information.